Introduction

 This category was the basis for the revival of what was affectionately called “Appendix J” after its reincarnation in 1981.
 It was no accident that the fans and many involved in the scene referred to this class as “Appendix J” as it was known as exactly that when in 1960 it was introduced and became the premier form of touring car racing in Australia.
 It lasted until the end of 1964 and spawned such names as Geoghegan, Beechey, Foley, Manton, and Muir to name but a few.
 Other classes were introduced for the start of the 1965 year but races for “Appendix J’ classes were held right up until 1969.

-Cars which qualify for this class must be manufactured prior to Dec 31 1964 (see regulations) and include such models as Holden FX through to EH, many Mini models including the mighty Cooper S, Cortina GT and Lotus, Mustang, Chevrolet, Falcon, Peugeot and Alfa Romeo to mention a few.
+Cars which qualify for this class must be manufactured between 1960 and Dec 31 1964 (see regulations) and include such models as the Holden EH, many Mini models including the mighty Cooper S, Cortina GT and Lotus, Mustang, Falcon, Peugeot and Alfa Romeo to mention a few.
 Examples of these models are at present running at circuits around Australia and many other makes and models have also been raced.

 Group Nc